 Student may also satisfy Introductory Biology with BIOCORE.
 Consult the advisor for the program regarding this option.

 Students are encouraged to consult with a department advisor to construct individual programs appropriate to their own needs.
-Please use Starfish or call either 608-262-2742 to make an appointment with the zoology advisor. iBio Starfish
+Please use Starfish or call 608-262-2742 to make an appointment with the zoology advisor. iBio Starfish

 The zoology major is an excellent scaffold for students interested in an undergraduate research experience.
 A maximum of 10 credits of Directed Studies (ZOOLOGY 299, ZOOLOGY 698, ZOOLOGY 699), Senior Thesis (ZOOLOGY 691, ZOOLOGY 692), or Senior Honors Thesis (ZOOLOGY 681, ZOOLOGY 682) will count toward the 30 credits required for the major.